 2017 was perhaps the most amazing year of my life, and I could not have asked for a better note to end my twenties on.
 When I made my 30 before 30 several years ago, I put all sorts of big and small things on it.
 I couldn’t say for sure if I would actually cross off any, I only knew then that turning 30 was supposed to be this ~big deal~, an event to be celebrated, an important milestone.
 Turns out, it was …. and also it really wasn’t.

 2016 was not the nicest year for me, even though it brought in major life changes.
 I guess I was just trying to find my footing, and was not happy with the way things were, even though everything was relatively okay.
 By the end of 2016, I had begun to get tired of waiting for things to change and I decided to take charge of things, even if that meant failing (I reasoned that if I failed I’d just try again.. isn’t that how it works anyway?).
-Turns out all those people who said “GO FOR IT!” were right and that good things do happen to those who go out on a limb.
+Turns out all those people who said “GO FOR IT!” were right and that good things do happen to those who go out on a limb and seize the day.

 2017 started with a month long stay at home in Mumbai, while I reconnected with friends and family I hadn’t seen in a year.
 It was hard staying away from the boys for that long, but my friends (some of my old adopters and foster parents) kindly invited me over so I could cuddle with their furbabies and feel less lonely.
 Awwh! 🙂 It was also my second time at Mumbai Pride which was such. a. blast!
 After overdosing on way too much amazing Mumbai junk food, I returned home (Princeton was finally starting to feel like home haha), to lots of snow and subzero temperatures.